tytydraco/yessleep/out/Six_months_ago_I_was_a_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why.md

 “**STOP THE BUS,**” Apollo roared.

 Tires screeched.
 I hadn’t braced for impact, so the side of neck collided awkwardly with the seat in front of me.
 A toddler a few rows back began sobbing uncontrollably.
-He had been exceptionally stoic until that point, but the sudden demolished the floodgates, and once the tears started following they didn’t show signs of drying up any time soon.
+He had been exceptionally stoic until that point, but the sudden stop had demolished the floodgates, and once the tears started following they didn’t show signs of drying up any time soon.

 The hijacker’s eyes scanned the captives in front of him.
 Eventually, they landed on a lean man in his mid-forties with salt-and-pepper hair.